Chamomile is a lovely herbal flower, famous for calming upset tummies and gently inducing a sleepy state at bedtime.

 Drop the bag/sock into warm running water and enjoy a relaxing bath!

-If you’d like a printable tag for gift giving, hop over to THIS post and find the printables section.
+If you’d like a printable tag for gift giving, hop over to my Chamomile Care Packages article and find the printables section.